Cognigy/Documentation/docs/en/docs/voicegateway/webapp/carriers.md

 - by clicking **Select a predefined carrier** and selecting one of the pre-configured carriers.
 That will pre-fill all the fields with standard values.

 !!! warning
-    The user with an Account scope can only edit carriers created by themselves, but they can still use and view carriers shared by Service providers or Admins.
+    Users with an Account scope can only edit carriers they have created, as well as carriers created by other users with the same scope.
+They can still use and view carriers shared by Service providers or Admins.

 <img class="image-center"  src="{{config.site_url}}voicegateway/images/VG-webapp-carriers.png"  width="100%" />